By Abby Vinas

 - Blueberries: These little berries are packed with antioxidants, which play a key role in maintaining healthy skin.
 Antioxidants help fight free radicals known to damage skin cells.

-- Chia seeds: Chia seeds have anti-inflammatory properties and are a rich source of omega-3 fatty acids, which help support collagen production to keep skin plump and strong.
+- Chia seeds: Chia seeds are one of the best foods for clear skin since they have anti-inflammatory properties and are a rich source of omega-3 fatty acids, which help support collagen production to keep skin plump and strong.

 In addition to eating well, keeping your body properly hydrated can also help improve skin health.
 Drinking plenty of water every day helps prevent dull skin, fine lines, excess sebum production, and help your system flush out toxins.

 7. Protect Your Skin

 Guard yourself from damaging UV rays by putting on enough sunscreen to cover all your bare skin before you leave the house.
 However, UV rays aren't the only thing that threatens your skin's health.
 Environmental stressors, free radicals, and blue light also have skin-damaging effects so find a sunscreen that doesn't just offer UV protection, but total protection.

 8. Stay Active